therachelbentley/algorithms/README.md

 # algorithms

-> a playground for practice
+> a playground to practice implementing algorithms in all sorts of languages